-THE CREDITORS' COMMITTEE
+1. THE CREDITORS' COMMITTEE

-1. The Creditors' Committee
+1.1 The Creditors' Committee

-- 1.1 A Creditor's Committee may be established:
+- 1.1.1 A Creditor's Committee may be established:

 - (a) on the request of an office-holder; or

 - (b) by a creditors' meeting.

-For the purposes of this Appendix 2, 'office-holder' shall mean a receiver or an Administrative Receiver.
+For the purposes of this Annex 2, "office-holder" shall mean a receiver or an Administrative Receiver.

-- 1.2 The committee shall consist of at least three (3) and not more than five (5) creditors of the Company. - 1.3 A creditor of the Company is eligible to be a member of the committee if: - (a) the person has Proved for a Debt; - (b) the Debt is not fully secured; and - (c) neither of the following apply: - (i) the Proof has been wholly disallowed for voting purposes; or - (ii) the Proof has been wholly rejected for the purpose of distribution or dividend. - 1.4 A creditor of the Company which is a body corporate may only act through a named representative. - 1.5 The committee shall not be constituted unless and until at least three (3) of the persons who are to be members of the committee have agreed to act.
+- 1.1.2 The committee shall consist of at least three (3) and not more than five (5) creditors of the Company. - 1.1.3 A creditor of the Company is eligible to be a member of the committee if: - (a) the person has proved for a Debt; - (b) the Debt is not fully secured; and - (c) neither of the following apply: - (i) the proof has been wholly disallowed for voting purposes; or - (ii) the proof has been wholly rejected for the purpose of distribution or dividend. - 1.1.4 A creditor of the Company which is a body corporate may only act through a named representative. - 1.1.5 The committee shall not be constituted unless and until at least three (3) of the persons who are to be members of the committee have agreed to act.

-2. Functions and meetings of the Committee
+1.2 Functions and meetings of the committee

-- 2.1 The Creditors' Committee shall assist the office-holder in discharging his functions, and act in relation to him in such manner as may be agreed from time to time. - 2.2 The Creditors' Committee may consent on behalf of creditors to any proposal put forward by the office-holder.
-Where a Creditors' Committee consents to a proposal on behalf of the creditors, the proposal shall be binding on all creditors. - A Creditors' Committee may withdraw its consent to a proposal; however, such withdrawal will take effect as from its date, and shall not invalidate the original consent. - 2.4 Subject as follows, meetings of the Creditors' Committee shall be held when and where determined by the office-holder. - 2.5 The office-holder shall call a first meeting of the committee to take place within six (6) weeks of his appointment or of the committee's establishment (whichever is the later), and thereafter he shall call a meeting: - (a) if requested by a member of the committee or his representative (the meeting then to be held within twenty-one (21) days of the request being received by the office-holder); and - (b) for a specified date, if the committee has previously resolved that a meeting be held on that date.
+- 1.2.1 The Creditors' Committee shall assist the office-holder in discharging his functions, and act in relation to him in such manner as may be agreed from time to time. - 1.2.2 The Creditors' Committee may consent on behalf of creditors to any proposal put forward by the officeholder.
+Where a Creditors' Committee consents to a proposal on behalf of the creditors, the proposal shall be binding on all creditors. - 1.2.3 A Creditors' Committee may withdraw its consent to a proposal; however, such withdrawal will take effect as from its date, and shall not invalidate the original consent. - 1.2.4 Subject as follows, meetings of the Creditors' committee shall be held when and where determined by the office-holder. - 1.2.5 The office-holder shall call a first meeting of the committee to take place within six (6) weeks of his appointment or of the committee's establishment (whichever is the later), and thereafter he shall call a meeting: - (a) if requested by a member of the committee or his representative (the meeting then to be held within twenty-one (21) days of the request being received by the office-holder); and - (b) for a specified date, if the committee has previously resolved that a meeting be held on that date.

-2.6 The office-holder shall give seven (7) days' written notice of the venue of any meeting to every member of the committee (or his representative designated for that purpose), unless in any case the requirement of notice has been waived by or on behalf of any member.
+1.2.6 The office-holder shall give seven (7) days' written notice of the venue of any meeting to every member of the committee (or his representative designated for that purpose), unless in any case the requirement of notice has been waived by or on behalf of any member.
 Waiver may be signified either at or before the meeting.

-3. Proceedings at Meetings
+1.3 Proceedings at Meetings